Polycarbon/malaria_production/README.md

-# Deploy a Malaria detection Model to Production
+# Deploy a Malaria detection Model to Server production
 this project tested, can be used in python 3.6 and 3.7.

 ## Requirement